 - It has lots of interesting flavours and textures working in perfect harmony.

-However, if you don’t fancy a sandwich, make it into a salad (recipe coming soon).
+However, if you don’t fancy a sandwich, make it into a coronation salad.
 Simply toss your favourite green leaves, some cucumber and sliced peppers, then top with the Coronation chickpeas!
 Not impressed?
 How about a lovely Jacket Potato with creamy Coronation chickpea topping?

 Prep the Veg & Nuts